rudrapaliwal-1/BRO-AI-BUDDY/README.md

 **Bro** is a 100% free, single-file AI chat application that runs entirely in your browser.
 It uses Google's **Gemini API** (free tier — no credit card required) and stores everything locally — your chat history, memory, and tasks never leave your device.

 Built with love by one person.
 No VC funding.
-No paywalls
+No paywalls One more feauture added:- Can use Multiple Models even (Offline + Online) Using Transformer.ai

 ---